MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Notify users that they need to restart Google Chrome to apply a pending update.
+  Notify users that they need to restart Microsoft Edge to apply a pending update.

-If you don't configure this policy, Google Chrome adds a recycle icon at the far right of the top menu bar to prompt users to restart the browser to apply the update.
+If you don't configure this policy, Microsoft Edge adds a recycle icon at the far right of the top menu bar to prompt users to restart the browser to apply the update.

 If you enable this policy and set it to 'Recommended', a recurring warning prompts users that a restart is recommended.
 Users can dismiss this warning and defer the restart.